helenebm98/EAM-AX7-TEST1703/02_Security_Roles.md

 ---

-Below, you will see the roles and related tasks defined for Enterprise Asset Management.
+Below, you will see the roles and related tasks defined for Enterprise Asset Management and Asset Service Management (Contract Management).

 ### Enterprise Asset Management